Zebreus/create-typescript-thing-lib/README.md

 - [ ] Think about functions for updating existing codebases
 - [x] Add support for projects without git
 - [ ] Automatically find default branch if not specified
+- [ ] Make the wizard work offline